jwilk-forks/wayback/wayback-cdx-server/README.md

   * To show the resumption key add **showResumeKey=true** param.
 When set, the resume key will be printed only if the query has more results that have not be printed due to **limit=** (or max query limit) number of results reached.

-  * After the end of the query, the *<resumption key>* will be printed on a seperate line or seperate JSON query.
+  * After the end of the query, the *<resumption key>* will be printed on a separate line or separate JSON query.

   * Plain text example: http://web.archive.org/cdx/search/cdx?url=archive.org&limit=5&showResumeKey=true